simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 PolicyAttachment(prefixMastodonResource "access-group-policiy-attachment", policyAttachmentArgs)
 ```

-We can now add the user `mastodon-s3-user` to the group `mastodon-s3-access-group` we created above.
-Again, this step is done manually in the AWS console.
-From here we only have to provide the access key id and the access key id secret to Mastodon and we are able to store the user-uploaded files in the S3 bucket.
+Now we can add the user `mastodon-s3-user` to the group `mastodon-s3-access-group` that we created above.
+This step is also done manually in the AWS console.
+From here, we just need to tell Mastodon the access key ID and the secret access key ID and we can store the files uploaded by the user in the S3 bucket.

 ##### CloudFront distribution

-For the CloudFront distribution we first define the origin acccess identity and a bucket policy for the S3 bucket so that we allow CloudFront to retrieve objects from the S3 bucket:
+For the CloudFront distribution, we first define the origin access identity and a bucket policy for the S3 bucket so that we allow CloudFront to retrieve objects from the S3 bucket:

 ```fsharp
 let originAccessIdentity =